Cimon del Froppa

 Cimon del Froppa (2,932m) is the highest peak of the Marmarole range in the Dolomites in Veneto, north-eastern Italy.

 The mountain is rarely climbed, as it is somewhat overshadowed by its higher neighbours Antelao and Sorapiss.
 The usual route is from the south.

+Climate

+Based on the Köppen climate classification, Cimon del Froppa is located in an alpine climate zone with long, cold winters, and short, mild summers.
+Weather systems are forced upwards by the mountains (orographic lift), causing moisture to drop in the form of rain and snow.
+The months of June through September offer the most favorable weather for visiting or climbing in this area.